project-code-io/pyglet-game-engine-overview/README.md

 ## Running the code

-You'll need to install pygame to the code here.
+You'll need to install pyglet to the code here.
 You can do this from the `requirements.txt` with the following command.
 Needless to say, but you'll need python and pip installed on your machine.